2018–19 Jordanian Pro League

 The 2018–2019 Jordanian Pro League (known as the Al-Manaseer Jordanian Pro League, named after Ziad AL-Manaseer Companies Group for sponsorship reasons) was the 67th season of Jordanian Pro League since its inception in 1944.
 The season started on 15 August 2018 and finished in May 2019.

 Al-Wehdat are the defending champions of the 2017–18 season.
 Al-Salt and Al-Sareeh joined as the promoted clubs from the 2017–18 League Division 1.
-They replaced Mansheyat Bani Hasan and Al-Yarmouk who were relegated to the 2018–19 League Division 1.
+They replaced Mansheyat Bani Hasan and Al-Yarmouk who were relegated to the 2019 Jordan League Division 1.

 Teams

 Twelve teams will compete in the league – the top ten teams from the 2017–18 season and the two teams promoted from the 2017–18 Division 1.